 Here’s something that can take some of the sting out of getting a high-deductible plan — many plans will allow you to sock some of that money away in a tax-sheltered HSA.
 I highly recommend choosing a plan with an HSA feature, if you can.
 You can then pay medical expenses that aren’t covered by your plan from the HSA account.

 How’s that help?
 If your family is allowed to put $6,000 a year in an HSA and your tax bracket is 20 percent, that’s deposit is subtracted from your gross income — and you save $1,200 on your tax bill.
 I’ve been using HSAs for years…just wish they would let me put in even more.

-You may be able to obtain insurance at lower rates for your family, and any employees you may have, by applying for it through your business.
+You may be able to obtain freelancer health insurance at lower rates for your family, and any employees you may have, by applying for it through your business.
 (Yes, you’ll need to be a legit, registered business.)
 Check out the federal Small Business Health Options Program, for one.
 Your state may have other alternatives.